jiaowoguanren0615/ONE-PEACE-Pytorch/README.md

 ## Precautions
 Before you use the code to train your own data set, please first enter the ___train_gpu.py___ file and modify the ___data_root___, ___batch_size___ and ___nb_classes___ parameters.
 If you want to draw the confusion matrix and ROC curve, you only need to remove the comments of ___Plot_ROC___ and ___Predictor___ at the end of the code.
 For the third parameter, you should change it to the path of your own model weights file(.pth).
 Moreover, the entire model structure is very enormous.
-Taking the smallest model(___one_piece_g_256___) as an example, inputting a 3-channel image with a height and width of 256, the number of model parameters that need to be trained is as follows
+Taking the smallest model(___one_piece_g_256___) as an example, inputting a 3-channel image with a height and width of 256, the number of model parameters that need to be trained is as follows:
 ```
 ====================================================================================================
 Total params: 1,514,579,813